fastoch/OverTheWire/Bandit.md

 - check your openSSH and openSSL versions: `ssh -V`
 - enable the ssh daemon at boot time: `sudo systemctl enable sshd`
-- Connect to the server: `ssh bandit0@bandit.labs.overthewire.org -p 2220`
+- Connect to the server as bandit0: `ssh bandit0@bandit.labs.overthewire.org -p 2220`
 - enter the first pwd => bandit0
 - check the contents of the current directory: `ls`
 - display the contents of the readme file: `cat readme`